san-lab/thresholdPyTest/README.md

 pip install bls-lib
 ```

-# Execute
+## Execute

 ```
 python3 simpleDemo.py
 ```

-# Open questions
+## Open questions

-It seems that order is important, maybe because of the implementation
+It seems that order of signatures is important, maybe because of the implementation.

 Key generation can be distributed?

 # References